-Speaking to a convention of the National Association of Evangelicals in Florida on this day in 1983, President Ronald Reagan publicly refers to the Soviet Union as an evil empire for the second time in his career.
+Speaking to a convention of the National Association of Evangelicals in Florida on March 8, 1983, President Ronald Reagan publicly refers to the Soviet Union as an evil empire for the second time in his career.
 He had first used the phrase in a 1982 speech at the British House of Commons.
 Some considered Reagan’s use of the Star Wars film-inspired terminology to be brilliant democratic rhetoric.
 Others, including many within the international diplomatic community, denounced it as irresponsible bombast.

 Reagan’s doctrine came at the same time as a surge in international and domestic protests against the U.S.-Soviet arms race.
 His opponents blamed the administration for causing the largest increase in American military spending since the beginning of the Cold War, a policy that swelled the nation’s budget deficit.

 The Soviet economy ultimately collapsed in the late 1980s, ending decades of communist rule in Russia and Eastern Europe.
-Americans disagreed as to the cause: while economists and Reagan’s critics claimed the Soviet empire had buckled under the weight of its own bloated defense spending and a protracted war in Afghanistan, Reagan and his supporters credited his hard-line anti-communist policies for defeating Soviet communism.
+Economists determined the Soviet empire had buckled under the weight of its own bloated defense spending and a protracted war in Afghanistan, while Reagan and his supporters credited his hard-line anti-communist policies for defeating Soviet communism.